tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 ### Slices, Strings
 For slices and strings, we have to take a peek at how `ssa.OpSliceLen` and `ssa.OpStringLen` are handled.

-When either of those calls are lowered in the Late Expansion stage and the `rewriteSelect` method, the slices and strings are recursively walked to find out their size using pointer arithmetic like `offset+x.ptrSize`
+When either of those calls are lowered in the Late Expansion stage and the `rewriteSelect` method, slices and strings are recursively walked to find out their size using pointer arithmetic like `offset+x.ptrSize`

 ```go
 func (x *expandState) rewriteSelect(leaf *Value, selector *Value, offset int64, regOffset Abi1RO) []*LocalSlot {